Hōonkō

 A typical service for Hoonko will consist of reciting Shinran's hymn, the Shoshinge, and a reading from the life of Shinran.
-Followers will sometimes observe a strict diet that day, preferring to eat shōjin ryōri or "Buddhist cuisine", though this is strictly optional.
-Temple services will often serve Buddhist cuisine after service including vegetarian ozōni, adzuki and mochi.
+Followers will sometimes observe a strict diet that day, preferring to eat shōjin ryōri or "Buddhist cuisine", though this is entirely optional.
+Temple services will often serve Buddhist cuisine after service, including vegetarian ozōni, adzuki, and mochi.

+History

+In the first decade after the death of Shinran, his grave in the eastern hills of Kyoto known as Otani (now Higashiyama-ku) was marked by a simple stone monument with the six kanji of the nenbutsu.
+At the initiative of Kakushinni, the ashes were moved in 1272.
+The new location in Otani was further west, near the original grave of Hōnen, and a small hexagonal chapel was built on land donated by Kakushinni that had belonged to her deceased husband.